Wax Resist Christmas Cards: have the kids make their own Christmas cards this season with this fun and fascinating art process!

-If you’re like me, you’ve got your kids doing all kinds of arts and crafts for Christmas right about now.
-Aside from all the ornaments we make here, the hooligans also like to make Christmas cards for their parents.
+If you’re like me, you have your kids doing all kinds of arts and crafts for Christmas right about now.
+Aside from the TONS of Christmas ornaments the kids make here, we also like to make homemade Christmas cards to give to family and friends.
 One of our favourite techniques for making cards is a process called Wax Resist.

 What is Wax Resist?